natenka/pyneng-book-en/docs/source/book/additional_info/pyneng.rst

 Where to solve tasks
 --------------------

-Tasks must be performed in prepared files.
+Tasks must be done in prepared files.
 For example, section 04_data_structures contains task 4.3.
-To execute it, open the exercises/04_data_structures/task_4_3.py file and execute the task directly in this file after the task description.
+Open the exercises/04_data_structures/task_4_3.py file and write code for the task directly in this file after the task description.

-This is important because tests are tied to the fact that tasks are executed in specific files and in a specific directory structure.
+This is important because tests are tied to the fact that solution for the tasks is written in specific files and in a specific directory structure.
-In addition to the fact that the tasks must be done in the prepared files, be sure to copy the entire exercises directory (or even better, the entire pyneng-examples-exercises-en repository), since tests depend on files in the exercises directory, not only on files in the specific tasks directory.
+In addition to the fact that the tasks must be solved in the prepared files, be sure to copy the entire exercises directory (or even better, the entire pyneng-examples-exercises-en repository), since tests depend on files in the exercises directory, not only on files in the specific tasks directory.